rust-lang-ru/book/rustbook-ru/nostarch/chapter15.md

 error: test failed, to rerun pass `--lib`
 ```

 Notice that the code panicked with the message `already borrowed: BorrowMutError`.
-This is how `RefCell<T>` handles violations of the borrowing
+This is how `RefCell<T>` владелец violations of the borrowing
 rules at runtime.

 Choosing to catch borrowing errors at runtime rather than compile time, as